jjtroiano0272/Strands/README.md

 - Search bar on the nav header
 - What kind of products a client likes to use
-- 'Has very frizzy hair, needs something anti-frizz and hydrating'
+- Has very frizzy hair, needs something anti-frizz and hydrating
 - Ability to submit multiple photos of a client

 USE CASE: